gsokolow/Rpr-120Lab-Gerrymandering/readme.md

 ## Abstract

-Write a brief abstract about your research project.
-If the project is a reproduction or replication study, include the full citation with a statement This study is a *reproduction/replication* of:
+This study is a *reproduction/replication* of:

 > Kimambo, Niwaeli.
 2021. *Lec/Lab: Gerrymandering: Maps and political representation* Human Geography with GIS (GEOG 120) at Middlebury College.